Our White Patriotic Jumper had repairs to be made on the tail,

 of the back legs could be easily painted without a tail inserted.

-The tail is a monumental repair in that it was a hard repair, and most of all,
+The tail is a monumental repair in that it was a hard repair.

 the missing parts did not allow a template for how the tail would go back together.
 Meticulous work on Mitchell’s part, and fittings